https://LauverSystems.com/

 Does your computer glare at you?

-People who spend a lot of hours using the computer get tired of reading the usually small, narrow text against bright backgrounds.
+People who spend a lot of hours using the computer get tired of reading the usually small, narrow, pale text against bright backgrounds.
 Paper and ink are easy, because you're seeing pigments which don't emit light; but with a computer monitor, you're actually staring into a light source - often for long periods.
 At home, you can turn off the computer (and go watch TV); but eye strain can undercut your performance on the job.

 Cognition